oss-generic/process/codingStandards/CodingStandard-Java.md

   </tr>
 </table>

-This is for debugging purposes.
-When writing on a single line, it is not apparent whether the test is really true or not.
+>Rationale: This helps when debugging using an IDE debugger.
+When writing on a single line, it is not apparent whether the condition is really true or not.

-**12. Single statement conditionals should still be wrapped by curly brackets.**
+**12. :star: Single statement conditionals should still be wrapped by curly brackets.**

 <table>
   <tr>